btcguide/btcguide.github.io/_pages/quorum-advanced.md

 ## Picking Your M and N
 It might seem easy, but this choice is actually complex, especially since we want no hardware wallet vendor to be used for a quorum of seeds.
+We'll see below that you want your m-of-n multisig threshold to be `1 < m < n`.

 #### Problems with 1-of-n
-This is just single-key signature, with many possible single keys that are capable of signing.
+This has similar security to a single-key signature, with many possible single keys that are capable of signing.
-A vulnerability in any one of these seeds (random number generation, any hardware wallet used, etc) could lead to loss of all your backups.
+A vulnerability in any one of these seeds (random number generation, the hardware wallet used, etc) could lead to loss of all your bitcoin.
 You suffer the [negatives of multisig](known-issues/multisig) without the positive.

-**Recommendation: only expert users with a strong use-case should ever consider this.**
+**Recommendation: only expert users with a unique use-case should ever consider this.**

+#### Problems with 2-of-2
+A common fallacy is to take your `1-of-1` and convert it to a `2-of-2`, as multisig's security model is additive.
+However, **a `2-of-2` multisig introduces a new single point of failure**; should you have an issue with either wallet, you could be locked out of your funds.
+The most likely scenario would be key loss, but even with excellent backups something as simple as a software bug in one of your hardware wallets could harm you.
+For example, if one hardware wallet were displaying an extended public key for which it didn't have the associated private key, you could be locked out of your funds.
+In some clever attacks involving bip32 derivation paths, an attacker could even try to ransom your funds back to you (kind of like [CryptoLocker](https://en.wikipedia.org/wiki/CryptoLocker)).

+#### 2-of-3 is Good
+This is a good default choice:
+* It is _relatively_ easy to implement
+* Has few moving parts
+* Minimal hardware purchasing requirements

+The big negative is that it only allows has tolerance for one catastrophic failure (vs zero in single-key signature schemes), and your use-case might desire greater distribution of your keys (more locations, or trusted parties).
+We'll see below why `3-of-5` helps address (some of) these concerns.

 #### Problems with 2-of-4
 It's good that you need multiple signatures, but eliminating a single point of failure requires having 4 dfferent HW wallet vendors!